itk-dev-rpa/OpenOrchestrator-docs/docs/orchestrator/logs.md

 ## Filter Options

-When retrieving logs it's possible to apply filters to only show relevant logs.
-At the moment only 100 logs are fetched.
-To get to the specific logs you want to see use the filter options.
+When applying filters the table is automatically updated to match the filter.

+The filter options are as follows:

-**Date from**: The date and time where logs should be created at or after.
+**From date**: The date and time where the logs must be created after.

-**Date to**: The date and time where logs should be created at or before.
+**To date**: The date and time where the logs must be created before.

 **Process name**: The name of the process that created the log.
-The dropdown will automatically contain all unique process names in the log database.
+The dropdown menu will contain all processes that has created logs in the database.

-**Log level**: The level the log was created at.
+**Level**: The level of the log.
 Trace, Info or Error.

+**Limit**: The maximum amount of logs to load from the database.
+Loading many logs can potentially be slow.
+The newest logs matching the filters will be loaded first.

 ---

-## Viewing Multiline Logs
+## Viewing long messages

-To view log messages that don't fit in the table double-click the log to open it in a pop-up window.
+To view log messages that don't fit in the table click the log in the table to open it in a pop-up window.
+Click outside of the popup to close it.

-It's also possible to copy the text to clipboard by pressing ctrl+c when the pop-up is in focus.